apache/spark/docs/monitoring.md

 in an example configuration file, `$SPARK_HOME/conf/metrics.properties.template`.

-When using configuration parameters instead of the metrics configuration file, the relevant parameter names have the following form:
+When using Spark configuration parameters instead of the metrics configuration file, the relevant parameter names are composed by the prefix `spark.metrics.conf.` followed by the configuration details, i.e. the parameters take the following form:
 `spark.metrics.conf.[instance|*].sink.[sink_name].[parameter_name]`.
-This example shows a list of configuration parameters for a Graphite sink:
+This example shows a list of Spark configuration parameters for a Graphite sink:
 ```
 "spark.metrics.conf.*.sink.graphite.class"="org.apache.spark.metrics.sink.GraphiteSink"
 "spark.metrics.conf.*.sink.graphite.host"="graphiteEndPoint_hostName>"